novakov-alexey-zz/krb-operator/README.md

 ### GraalVM Native Image

 There is also a parallel build of Kerberos Operator based GraalVM Native Image.
-Use Docker Image tag: <version>-graal-native.
+Use Docker Image tag: "&lt;version&gt;-graal-native".
 For example: `kerberos-operator:0.4.11-graal-native`.

 Use this tag in Kubernetes or OpenShift manifests (see above).